farcasterxyz/fname-registry/README.md

 4. Run tests: `yarn test`
 5. Run the server locally: `yarn start`

-## Deploying

-Once a change is merged it is deployed automatically.
-Check the GitHub Actions workflow result to confirm whether the deployment was successful.

 ## Updating Node.js version

 1. Update `.node-version` and `.tool-versions` files